 - Air Canada, West Jet, and Canjet out of Canada

 - Condor out of Germany

 - LIAT and Caribbean Airlines operating within the Caribbean region and GOL out of South America

 Beyond the actual airlines, another reason to consider purchasing real estate in Barbados is that the flight time to Barbados from most major markets is quite reasonable.
 For example:

-For those interested in aviation history, the Grantley Adams International Airport is also home to the Barbados Concorde Experience, an interactive exhibit containing British Airway’s Concorde G-BOAE.
+The Grantley Adams International Airport is also home to the Barbados Concorde Experience, an interactive exhibit containing British Airway’s Concorde G-BOAE for those interested in aviation history.